NEW YORK BLACK FLORIST HISTORY

 James Henry William

-James Henry Williams's father was tired of him and his two brothers horsing around after school.
+James Henry Williams's father was tired of him and his two brothers horsing around after school, so they attended the Colored School, located at 81.
+128 West 17th Street.
 He wanted his boys to start working.
-So he found a listing on the paper and took him and both his brothers to Charles Thorley Florist shop.
-There James got his first job as a (florist Messager) when he was nine years old (1887).
+So he found a listing in the paper and took his brothers to Charles Thorley Florist's shop.
+James got his first job as a florist messenger when he was nine (1887).

 He worked for Thorley until 1923, when he was 45.
 He also worked as a designer for Thorney and his 2 other brothers.
 He was a designer as well.
-The Staff of designers were all black at Thorley Shop which led to the success of the firm.
-They provided such beautiful designs and professionalism that hooked the New York “400” influential and wealthy families of the Gilded Age Society to shop only at Thorleys Shops.
+The Staff of designers were all black at Thorley Shop, which led to the success of the firm.
+They provided such beautiful designs and professionalism that hooked the New York “400” influential and wealthy families of the Gilded Age Society to shop only at Thorley’s Shops.
+After Thorley's death, he moved on to working full-time as a Red Cap.
+He broke the color line of the profession in 1903.

-At Thorley shop, James first met his wife as a teen.
-Much later they got married, and they moved from 318 West 41st Street Hell’s Kitchen to the Tenderloin, 228 West 28th Street in the floral district.
-Many Afro-Americans were in kinds of service jobs in the area.
+At the Thorley shop, James first met his wife as a teen.
+Much later, they got married, and they moved from 318 West 41st Street, Hell’s Kitchen, to the Tenderloin, 228 West 28th Street in the floral district.
+Many African Americans were invarious kinds of service jobs in the area.
 Many own their Bars, Clubs, and a few cigar shops.

-James Brother Wesley worked for Thorley as well, he’s on the right of John in the photo below.
+James’ Brother John “Wesley” worked for Thorley as well; he’s on the right of James in the photo below.

 Langston Hughes